libretro/mupen64plus-libretro-nx/README.md

 Cheats

-Windows, Android, iOS.
+Windows, iOS.
 I don't have those types of systems so I can't test them.
 I am more than willing to accept pull requests however.

 #### Acknowledgments